dervinism/sortingPipeline/README.md

 # sortingPipeline
-Matlab functions for spike-sorting with kilosort compatible with both Neuronexus and Neuropixels probes
+Matlab functions for spike-sorting with kilosort 1 and 2 compatible with both Neuronexus and Neuropixels probes